c12yptonic/ctf-writeups/ctfs/hacktober22.md

 >
 > Can you help me translate this?
 >
-> Hint: Add ZCTF2022{}
+> **Hint:** Add ZCTF2022{}

 </details>

 From the instructions it is clear that the text is encoded in different English characters.
-We have to decode it using the give samples.
+We have to decode it using the given samples.

-We write a simple python script to create a character by character map using the given samples and also verify if any of the characters have contradicting character maps.
+We write a simple python script to create a character to character map using the given samples and also verify if any of the characters have contradicting character maps.

 <details markdown="block">
   <summary>